 3. Organize your garage storage properly

-If you are using your garage as a storage, your goal is to keep stuff away from water as much as possible as a lot of things can serve as source of food for mold.
+If you are using your garage as storage, your goal is to keep stuff away from water as much as possible as a lot of things can serve as a source of food for mold.

 Install shelves in your garage for storing things instead of keeping them on the floor.
 Sometimes garage flooding during heavy rainfall becomes unavoidable.
 In such cases, you will avoid moldy problems with your belongings only if they stay dry.